 Equity Release Gifting Options For Your Friends And Family

-Gifting equity through an equity release product can be a great way to provide financial assistance to family members over the age of 55.
+Gifting equity through an equity release product can be a great way to provide financial assistance to family members aged 55 or older.

 Equity release gifting allows individuals to access tax-free cash from their homes while also helping younger generations pay off their mortgages up to 12 and a half years sooner.